dharmikkantesaria/Security-Automation/README.md

 # Security Automation Scripts

+This repository contains Python scripts for automating security tasks.
+I learned to perform Security Operation Automation in my master's program.
+Some of the scripts here are part of the coursework.

-Python scripts for automating security tasks.
-Although I am not allowed to upload all the scripts due to academic policies, I am happy to share my work with you privately.
+Although I am not allowed to upload all the scripts due to academic policies, _I am happy to share my work with you privately._

+I will keep adding more scripts over time.

 ## Scripts Overview